aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/tables/_index.md

 ## **Format a Table**

-To manage and analyze a group of related data, it is possible to turn a range of cells into a list object (also known as an Excel table).
+To manage and analyze a group of related data, it is possible to turn a range of cells into a ListObject (also known as an Excel table).
 A table is a series of rows and columns that contain related data managed independently from the data in other rows and columns.
-By default, every column in the table has filtering enabled in the header row so that you can filter or sort your list object data quickly.
-You can add a total row (a special row in a list that provides a selection of aggregate functions useful for working with numerical data) to the list object that provides a drop-down list of aggregate functions for each total row cell.
+By default, every column in the table has filtering enabled in the header row so that you can filter or sort your ListObject data quickly.
+You can add a total row (a special row in a list that provides a selection of aggregate functions useful for working with numerical data) to the ListObject; this row provides a drop‑down list of aggregate functions for each total‑row cell.
 Aspose.Cells provides options for creating and managing lists (or tables).

 ### **Formatting a List Object**

 Aspose.Cells provides a class, [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook), that represents a Microsoft Excel file.
-The [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class contains a [**worksheets**](https://reference.aspose.com/cells/javascript-cpp/workbook/#worksheets--) collection that allows access to each worksheet in an Excel file.
+The **Workbook** class contains a **Worksheets** collection that allows access to each worksheet in an Excel file.

 A worksheet is represented by the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-The [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class provides a wide range of properties and methods for managing worksheets.
-To create a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) in a worksheet, use the [**listObjects**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#listObjects--) collection property of the [**Worksheet**](https://reference.aspose.com/cells/javascript-cpp/worksheet) class.
-Each [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) is, in fact, an object of the [**ListObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/) class, which further provides the [**add(number, number, number, number, boolean)**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/#add-number-number-number-number-boolean-) method to add a List object and specify the range of cells it should encompass.
-According to the specified range of cells, a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) is created in the worksheet by Aspose.Cells.
-Use attributes (for example, [**TableStyleType**](https://reference.aspose.com/cells/javascript-cpp/tablestyletype/)) of the [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) class to format the table for your requirement.
+The **Worksheet** class provides a wide range of properties and methods for managing worksheets.
+To create a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) in a worksheet, use the [**listObjects**](https://reference.aspose.com/cells/javascript-cpp/worksheet/#listObjects--) collection property of the **Worksheet** class.
+Each **ListObject** is, in fact, an object of the [**ListObjectCollection**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/) class, which further provides the [**add(number, number, number, number, boolean)**](https://reference.aspose.com/cells/javascript-cpp/listobjectcollection/#add-number-number-number-number-boolean-) method to add a List object and specify the range of cells it should encompass.
+According to the specified range of cells, a **ListObject** is created in the worksheet by Aspose.Cells.
+Use attributes (for example, [**TableStyleType**](https://reference.aspose.com/cells/javascript-cpp/tablestyletype/)) of the **ListObject** class to format the table for your requirement.

-The example below adds sample data to a worksheet, adds a [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) and applies default styles to it. [**ListObject**](https://reference.aspose.com/cells/javascript-cpp/listobject/) styles are supported by Microsoft Excel 2007/2010.
+The example below adds sample data to a worksheet, adds a **ListObject**, and applies a default style to it. **ListObject** styles are supported by Microsoft Excel 2007/2010.

 ```html
 <!DOCTYPE html>